Hey-Feres/alto_logica/README.md

 > - Sales Taxes
 > - Total

-> Honestly, whiting the given time, I could not figure out where in the maths I'm losting those cents.
-I'm aware of the importance of not let those decimals values get lost in the industry you work, but I decided that would be better deliver the test witing the time, even with the errors.
+> Honestly, within the given time, I could not figure out where in the maths I'm losting those cents.
+I'm aware of the importance of not let those decimals values get lost in the industry you work, but I decided that would be better deliver the test within the time, even with the errors.